-9. Intel® SATA 6Gbit/s Ports
+8. Intel® SATA 6G Ports

-The Intel® X299 PCH has a 6-port SATA 3/6 Gbit/s controller (See Page 44 for specifics on the connectors).
-This controller is backwards compatible with SATA and SATA II devices, and supports SSDs, HDDs and various types of optical devices (CDROM, DVDROM, BD-ROM, etc).
+The Intel® Z370 PCH has a 6-port SATA 3/6G controller (See Page 45 for specifics on the connectors).
+This controller is backwards compatible with SATA and SATA 2 devices, and supports SSDs, HDDs and various types of optical devices (CDROM, DVDROM, BD-ROM, etc.).
 The controller also supports NCQ, TRIM, hot swap capability (provided the proper HDD/SSD bays/racks are installed), and RAID levels 0/1/5/10.

-10. M.2 Socket 3 Key-M 80mm
+9. M.2 Socket 3 Key-M 80mm

 M.2 is an SSD standard, which uses up to four PCIe lanes and utilizes Gen3 speeds.
 Most popularly paired with NVMe SSDs, this standard offers substantially faster transfer speeds and seek time than SATA interface standards.
-All M.2 devices are designed to connect via a card-bus style connector and be bolted into place and powered by the connector, rather than by a dedicated data cable and power cable.
+All M.2 devices are designed to connect via a card-bus style connector, secured by bolting into place, and powered by the connector - rather than a dedicated data cable and power cable.